The New Standard For Recovery

 Usually after someone completes a treatment program, the cravings for drugs or alcohol—combined with an inability to escape feelings of depression, anxiety, and an overall inability to feel satisfaction—make a lasting recovery seem overwhelming, which usually leads to relapse.
 The St. Gregory program is the nation’s leader in restoring the balance of these neurotransmitters.

 Amino acids are the precursors the body uses to produce neurotransmitters such as dopamine, GABA, enkaphalins, norepinephrine, and serotonin.
-While most programs use medications to mask the problems associated with neurotransmitter dysfunction, the St. Gregory Retreat Centers actually works with you to repair and restore the way these chemicals are naturally supposed to function.
+While most programs use medications to mask the problems associated with neurotransmitter dysfunction, the St. Gregory Recovery Center actually works with you to repair and restore the way these chemicals are naturally supposed to function.
 This program also introduces essential minerals and nutrients to the system, giving the body a rapid boost toward restored health.

 The St. Gregory Health & Wellness program integrates the latest in nutritional education and exercise trends.
 We incorporate positive recreational sports and physical activities into our health and wellness programs to promote healthier lifestyles.